 Georgia and Armenia is situated in the Caucasus region and is truly culturally and historically treasures.
 Both countries offers rich and varied landscapes.
 The northern part of Georgia is covered by the mountain range of Caucasus (Upper Caucasus) with snowy peaks and south-facing hillsides.
 This area is characterized by isolated mountain villages (e.g. Shatili, Mestia) which offers stunning beauty.
 The highest peaks in Upper Caucasus rising to over 5,000 meters.
 Armenia is known for its grasslands situated at high altitude.
 Armenia is part of the Southern Caucasus.
 In between these major mountain ranges several scattered strato volcanoes rises over the plateau (e.g. Mount Ararat, Mount Aragat).
 I am really fascinated by the varying Armenian and Georgian nature.

-Recently, I have traveled in Georgia and Armenia and I will highly recommend it.
+Recently, I have traveled in Georgia and Armenia and I would highly recommend it.
 It is indeed a natural and cultural treasure.
 You will not be disappointed at all.
 Many travel experts and travel agencies also recommend the region and predicts the area a massive growth in tourism.
 In this blog post I will present some of my travel tips for Caucasus including the countries of Georgia and Armenia.

 Very few people know much about Georgia and Armenia as well as the Caucasus region in general.
 The concentration of tourist is indeed also very low.
 The region has historically been characterized by instability and wars – but it is now very safe to travel to these countries.
-The region has a very interesting culture, as it lies on the border between Russia and the Middle East, Asia and Europe – leaving a mixture of many cultures and traditions.
+The region has a very interesting culture, since it lies on the border between Russia and the Middle East, Asia and Europe – leaving a mixture of many cultures and traditions.
 You can discover small local villages together with ancient civilization as well as awesome churches and monasteries overlooking amazing mountains and grassland sides.
 Both countries are famous for its many churches, monuments and monasteries (e.g. Geghard monastery, Garni Temple, Khor Virap).
 Some of them are World Heritage Sites preserved by UNESCO.

 Read also: List of the World’s Most Amazing Monasteries

 It is very safe to travel in the region and actually Georgia has one of the lowest crime rates in Europe.
 During the week I traveled I felt very safe.
 The locals are very helpful if you for instance get lost or need help.
 A big issue in Georgia and Armenia is drunk drivers which is very common.
-It might be a challenge for foreigners to driving around on their own.
+It might be a challenge for foreigners to drive around on their own.
 Instead of renting a car I decided to get around in taxi.
-It turned out to be a very safe, comfortable and indeed a cheap solution.
+It turned out to be a very safe, comfortable and infact a cheap solution.

 Gergeti Trinity Church Georgia

 For instances, I took a taxi to a spot near the over 5,000 meters massive strato volcano of Mount Kazbek in Upper Caucasus close to the Russian border.
 From the nearby Gergeti Trinity Church you have a magnificent view of Mount Kazbek and the Kazbegi village.
-The road between Tbisili and Kazbegi is and old military highway and the landscape along this road is absolutely stunning.
+The road between Tbisili and Kazbegi is an old military highway and the landscape along this road is absolutely stunning.

 Read also: Taxi Fares in Morocco